amleshkashyap/moreRailsEtc/ruby_rails/basic_topics/class_methods/README.md

 ### More
   * instance/class variables aren't thread safe - this would mean an object is supposed to be handled by one thread (since objects can't be ignored) and class variables are to be ignored - this is for multithreading in Ruby - while deployment, Phusion Passenger works via processes.
+  * Memory locations being modified are almost always unsafe for anything global - with DB in picture, many processes can be trying to write.